recursion/recursions-laboratory/README.md

 ## Todo

-- Modularize any project text, so that it can be easily edited from json files.
+[ ] Modularize all project text, so that it can be easily edited from json files.
 The text in the Intro component is a great target for this.
 Any other titles, or text that woulc be personalized from user to user could also be moved into its own json file (general.json - or something similar).

-- Custom theme/style packs could be implemented, so that users could customize the layout/style easily.
+[ ] Custom theme/style packs could be implemented, so that users could customize the layout/style easily.
+[ ] .toJS() calls need to be isolated to selectors only.
+There were a few spots I used these in an incorrect location, and these need to be consolidated.

 ## Contributing